European Investment Bank: Advisory services and technical assistance

+fi-compass

+fi-compass is a comprehensive advisory service platform developed by the European Commission and the European Investment Bank (EIB) Group.
+It supports EU shared management managing authorities and other stakeholders by providing practical know-how and learning tools on financial instruments across the Union.

+Financial instruments co-funded by EU shared management funds, such as loans, guarantees, and equity investments, are efficient ways to invest in growth and development across the European Union.
+These instruments leverage public funding to attract additional private investments, contributing to EU policy objectives like economic growth, job creation, and social cohesion.

+fi-compass offers tailored advice on using financial instruments under various EU shared management funds, including the European Regional Development Fund (ERDF), the European Agricultural Fund for Rural Development (EAFRD), the European Social Fund Plus (ESF+), the European Maritime, Fisheries and Aquaculture Fund (EMFAF), and the Asylum, Migration and Integration Fund (AMIF).

 Mandates and partnerships

 Apart from financing projects using its own resources, the European Investment Bank establishes mandates and partnerships which help to fund riskier projects and to blend loans with grants; which are disbursed funds or products that do not require repayment.
 Mandates can also involve financial investment and can be based on technical and financial advice.

 The EIB has partnerships with organisations across the world, including the European Commission and European External Action Service, the United Nations (e.g. Sustainable Energy for All) or the International Fund for Agricultural Development.